anna-boser/ET_agriculture/README.md

     * 2_build_dataset: create data in `data/intermediate` and `data/for_analysis`
         * 1_intermediate: create data in `data/intermediate`
-            * 1_CDL_code_dictionary.R: create the code dictionary for crop types
+            * x_CDL_code_dictionary.R: create the code dictionary for crop types
-            * 2_study_area_shapefiles.R: create the ag and counterfactual shapefiles
-            * 3_consistent_grid.R: create one consistent 70m grid for all data to be resampled to.
+            * 1_consistent_grid.R: create one consistent 70m grid for all data to be resampled to.
+            * 2_agriculture.R: create a shapefile and raster of agriculture based on DWR data
+            * 3_vegetation.R: create a shapefile and raster of the natural vegetation counterfacutal
             * 4_elevation_aspect_slope.R: create rasters of elevation, aspect, and slope from NED sampled to the consistent grid.
             * 5_soils.R: create a raster for the storie index resampled to the consistent grid
             * 6_PET.R: create a geotif rasterbrick of all the available PET data and resample it to the common CA grid from 3_consistent_grid.R